 - Are any other grants available through the Trust?

-Applications are accepted from Group and Individual members of the Scout or Guide movement within the UK and Northern Ireland for trips or projects which are being undertaken within the movement.
+Applications are accepted from Groups only of the Scout or Guide movement within the UK and Northern Ireland for trips or projects which are being undertaken within the movement.

-- Group Application Form for those applying for grants for UK or overseas trip being undertaken as part of a group or for those applying for grants for new start-up Scout or Guide units, replacement of camping or other equipment, transport, one off events or small scale building works, repairs or alterations to huts etc.
+Please complete an application form for UK or overseas trips or for grants for new start-up Scout or Guide units, replacement of camping or other equipment, one off events or small scale building works, repairs or alterations to huts etc.

-Please note – The Trust will only consider applications for small scale building works where the total value of the works does not exceed £15,000.
+Please note – The Trust will only consider applications for small scale building works where the total value of the works does not exceed £20,000 in cost.

 For Group Trips we need details of the destination, the number and names of the young people and leaders taking part, any planned activities, together with the costs involved and the dates of travel.

-Where there are a number of individuals from any one group going on the same trip, we ask that the Group Leader submit a Group Application Form on behalf of the participants, together with a list of the persons included in the application.
+Where there are a number of individuals from any one group going on the same trip, we ask that the Group Leader submit an Application Form on behalf of the participants, together with a list of the persons included in the application.

-Applications for equipment, transport, start-up groups, one off events and small scale building works
+Applications for equipment, start-up groups, one off events and small scale building works

 We require a letter on headed Guiding or Scouting note paper outlining the details of the project which requires funding, a copy of any quotation you may have, together with any further information as appropriate.

 Applications are usually treated sympathetically provided they are connected to the Scout or Guide movement and the application is for trips or projects within the movement.

 Yes.
 We process a batch of applications once per month throughout the year.
 Generally, these are processed in the date order they are received.
 However, at times of high demand, applications may be processed by the date of the trip or event due to take place.

-Please note, the Trustees are unable to consider applications for trips or events submitted within three months of your proposed departure or event date.
+Please note the Trustees are unable to consider applications for trips or events submitted within four months of your proposed departure or event date due to processing times.

 The Trust is unable to process grants retrospectively.

 Yes.
-Funding is available for both overseas and UK based trips.
-We request that all groups or individuals apply for funding as soon as they have received all the details for their proposed trip.
+Funding is available for both UK based and overseas trips.
+We request an application form is submitted as soon as all the details for the proposed trip have been received.